infinitydaemon/OpSec-Kernel/README.md

 kernel=Name.img
 ```

+Where Name.img is the specification from your .config file.
 In case your SBC fails to boot, mount the microSD on your computer via a card reader and edit the config.txt file under boot folder.
 Simply remove the first line kernel=Name.img and check for any typos or line errors made.

 In order to build the documentation, use ``make htmldocs`` or
 ``make pdfdocs``.
 The formatted documentation can also be read online at:

     https://www.kernel.org/doc/html/latest/

+Good luck!